Municipality of Ljutomer

 The Municipality of Ljutomer ([ˈljuːtɔmɛɾ]; Občina Ljutomer) is a municipality in northeastern Slovenia, some 40 km east of Maribor.
 Traditionally it was part of the region of Styria.
 It is now included in the Mura Statistical Region.
 Its largest settlement and the administrative seat is Ljutomer.
+It borders Croatia.

 Geography

 The municipality includes Ljutomer Ponds–Jeruzalem Hills Nature Park (Krajinski park Ljutomerski ribniki – Jeruzalemske gorice), which covers 1346 ha.

 Settlements

 In addition to the municipal seat of Ljutomer, the municipality also includes the following settlements: